6 Tips for Bringing a Bike to Burning Man 2025

 First off, let’s dispel a common myth.
 Burning Man will NOT destroy your bike so it’s never the same again.
 This won’t happen.
 The playa dust doesn’t come from hell to destroy everything it touches.
 While the dust can certainly cause more wear & tear than usual, when you get home, just give your bike a good wash and it will be fine.
 I know many people that have taken the same bike to the playa for years AND ridden it back at home, myself included.

-People say that Burning Man will destroy your bike, but it’s more likely that they’re buying crappy bikes from Walmart for $100 which can barely handle the default world, let alone the playa dust for a week.
+People say that Burning Man will destroy your bike, but it’s more likely that they’re buying crappy bikes for $100 which can barely handle the default world, let alone the playa dust for a week.
 A good bicycle won’t break down on the playa when you need it most.

 Thousands of cars seem to make it out of Burning Man every year and live on.
 Your bike can do the same.
 With the rise of e-bike popularity, you think people are letting those bikes break down?
 Hell no, they’re cleaning them, using them at home, and taking them to the burn year after year.